lazy-ocean/lazy-ocean/_posts/bits-feb-24.md

 - <a class='spotifyLink' href='spotify:track:36FZL9SzRh5BhtG1cUyGWr'>girl in red</a> in her new, but still honest and touching and catchy and raw and whatever awesome self.

 Eventful!

+## Movies {#movies}

+**<a href="https://letterboxd.com/film/the-holdovers/" target="_blank">The Holdovers</a>**: Such a sweet thing, I really enjoyed the warmth of this movie.
+Yeah it was a bit difficult at times to zoom out and not think of <a href="https://letterboxd.com/film/dead-poets-society/" target="_blank">Dead Poets Society</a> (especially given that I've watched it about 5 times, or more), but even with similarities, it is still a great, quite comforting movie.

+**<a href='https://letterboxd.com/film/anatomy-of-a-fall/' target="_blank">Anatony of a Fall</a>**: I really liked how I felt "wow, that's good" and not much else right after watching it, but then I went back to it for a whole week, rethinking whole scenes. _**SPOILER ALERT**_, it leaves you with the same kind of "and that's it?" dissatisfaction, longing for _something_ you don't even know what, it's absolutely fantastic.
+And Sandra Hüller has totally won my heart.

+<blockquote class="twitter-tweet centered"><p lang="en" dir="ltr">Sandra Hüller&#39;s defending her child scene in Anatomy of a Fall remains the best performance of 2023 to me.
+And she deserves more than this. <a href="https://t.co/lMj5EB4K1Z">pic.twitter.com/lMj5EB4K1Z</a></p>&mdash; sharon🕯️sandra hüller Oscar nominee (@iamsharonle) <a href="https://twitter.com/iamsharonle/status/1759306381876949005?ref_src=twsrc%5Etfw">February 18, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Tech articles {#tech}